FastTrackOrg/FastTrack/docs/user/intro.md

 FastTrack is designed to work with any video quality and frame rate.

 **What type of objects and numbers can FastTrack handled?**
-See [this movie](https://youtu.be/zFz5YPjx7jA) to have a broad overview of what FastTrack is capable of.
+<iframe id="lbry-iframe" width="560" height="315" src="https://lbry.tv/$/embed/FastTrack-demo/b23ab74d4a632261ebd2bf4286e5ff7460395616" allowfullscreen></iframe>

 **How it performs?**
 Tracking performances depend on systems (number and type of objects).
-But with the build-in ergonomic tool, it is possible to achieve 100% tracking accuracy with a minimum of efforts.
+But with the built-in ergonomic tool, it is possible to achieve 100% tracking accuracy with a minimum of efforts.

 **It is free?**
-FastTrack is open-source software under the [GPL3 license](https://www.gnu.org/licenses/gpl-3.0.en.html).
+FastTrack is a [free](https://www.gnu.org/philosophy/free-sw.en.html) software under the [GPL3 license](https://www.gnu.org/licenses/gpl-3.0.en.html).

 **Do I need programming skills?**
 No.